Measurement-induced entanglement and complexity in random constant-depth 2D quantum circuits

 By invoking the local structure of correlations in the pre-measurement state, along with certain properties of the random gates used to prepare it, we demonstrate how to group these Ising configurations into subsets that feature certain domain wall configurations $W$.
 Each such subset of terms is shown to be collectively suppressed by a factor that is exponentially small in the entanglement entropy of the resource state $\ket{\Psi^{ABC}}$ across the cut $W$.
 The result is an expression for the error in terms of a partition function of self-avoiding walks $\mathcal{Z}_{\rm SAW}$ with an effective inverse temperature set by the entanglement structure of $\ket{\Psi^{ABC}}$ (Lemma \ref{lem:SAWQeBound}).
 Combining Lemmas \ref{thm:EntropyQeBound} and \ref{lem:SAWQeBound}, and optimizing over the choice of $d'$ gives us Theorem \ref{thm:EntBound}.

-Thanks to longstanding rigorous results on these statistical mechanical models \cite{Hammersley1962,Chayes1986}, the partition function $\mathcal{Z}_{\rm SAW}$ is known to undergo a sharp transition below a critical temperature, where it becomes exponentially suppressed in system size $\mathcal{Z}_{\rm SAW} \leq e^{-\kappa L_x}$.
+Thanks to longstanding rigorous results on these statistical mechanical models \cite{Hammersley1962,Chayes1986}, the partition function $\mathcal{Z}_{\rm SAW}$ is known to undergo a sharp transition below a critical temperature, where it becomes exponentially suppressed in system size $\mathcal{Z}_{\rm SAW} \leq e^{-\kappa L_x}$ (see right panel of Fig.~\ref{fig:Flow}).
 The distillation error $\epsilon$ then becomes small even for large values of $d'$, and in turn we infer that the MIE is large.
 In summary, we arrive at the following.